 Rocket League will no longer have real money loot crates available for purchase, later this year.
-The random crates introduced in September 2016, have included cosmetics players could buy into crates for a chance to get.
+The Rocket League loot boxes were introduced in September 2016, and have included cosmetics players could buy into crates for a chance to get.
 The developer, Psyonix, released a blog post earlier today that they're replacing the crates with a new system to directly purchase items.
 Their full statement is available below.

 Rocket Pass Premium, DLC Cars, and Esports Shop items will continue to be offered for direct purchase alongside our new system.